 Sonos products command a high price tag, and the Sonos Move is no different – but it’s been engineered to within an inch of its life in order to justify the claim on your hard earned cash.

-It’s very much in the style of previous Sonos models.
+It’s very much in the style of previous Sonos speakers.
 You’ve a black speaker with a metal front grille, with capacitive playback control buttons along the top alongside an array of four far field mics.
 Around the rear you'll find a power button, a Bluetooth / Wi-Fi toggle button and a multi-room pairing button.

 In terms of audio guts, the Sonos Move makes use of two Class-D digital amplifiers, one downward-firing tweeter for highs and one mid-woofer integrated into the cabinet for mid-ranges and bass.
 Sonos has built the enclosure cutaway to be resonant and balanced from all angles – the outside world knows no boundaries, after all.